Rice Kheer Recipe

 Storage Suggestions

-This dessert will last in the fridge for about 3 to 4 days when stored in an airtight container.
-Bring it to room temperature before storing it.
+This dessert will last in the fridge for 3 to 4 days when stored in an airtight container.
+Please bring it to room temperature before storing it.

-If you like to serve it hot, heat it in a pan or in the microwave.
+If you like to serve it hot, heat it in a pan or the microwave.

-If you feel it has become a little thick, then add in some milk and heat it nicely.
+If you feel it has become a little thick, add some milk and heat it nicely.

-Do not freeze the kheer.
+Do not freeze the rice kheer.
 The milk curdles when thawed.

 You Might Also Like